 The best way to avoid genetically modified foods is to buy organic.
 This is especially important for corn, summer squash, zucchini, beets and soy.

 P.S.
 Now, are you ready to get the most out of your pesticide-free produce?
-In my Eat Healthy program you’ll get a full month of weekly meal plans, shopping lists and step-by-step instructions to make the whole shop – cook – eat process easy, enjoyable, healthy (duh?), and delicious, too.
-Email me for more info.
+In my Dinner in 10 program you’ll get a full month of weekly meal plans, shopping lists and step-by-step instructions to make the whole shop – cook – eat process easy, enjoyable, healthy (duh?), and delicious, too.
+Try it out with my FREE 3-Day Sample Meal Plan.

 Megan Adams Brown, CHC, helps people take charge of their health and to start listening to themselves over the latest diet trend to optimize their own wellness, happiness and potential.
 Her family-friendly meal plans help parents take charge in the kitchen, too.
 This leads to more vegetables, less junk, and happier, healthier kids and parents.
 Megan shares kid-approved, allergy-friendly recipes on her blog.
 To learn more click here.